mridang/railcrossapp/README.md

 ## Developing

-Railcross is built with Typescript using the Probot framework and requires Node 20 to run.
+Railcross is built with Typescript using the NestJS and requires Node 20 to run.

 After checking out the repository, run `npm install` to install all the required dependencies.

-In order to develop the application, you must have a GitHub app of your own.
+To develop the application, you must have a GitHub app of your own.

 ### Linting the code

 Lint the code using `npm run lint`.
 This command runs ESLint and lints all the files.
+To automatically fix any fixable lint errors, run `npm run lint:fix`.

+> [!NOTE]
+> Github Actions has been configured to automatically fix all fixable
+> lint errors on every commit and commit the changes back to the branch.

 ### Formatting the code

 Reformat the code using `npm run format`.
 This runs Prettier and reformats all the code.

+> [!NOTE]
+> Github Actions has been configured to automatically reformat all the
+> code on every commit and commit the changes back to the branch.

 ### Deploying the app

 Deploy the app using `npm run deploy`.

+> [!IMPORTANT]
-⚠️You'll need to ensure that you have the AWS credentials configured.
+> You'll need to ensure that you have the AWS credentials configured.
 Read the guide on how to configure the variables https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html

 ### Running tests